 If you love Mexican food you are in luck, because there are plenty of delicious options.
 From the upscale to the traditional comfort food, no one will go hungry in Old Town.

 My favorite restaurant to hit up, because of the great food and proximity to live entertainment.
 All outdoor seating, Casa De Reyes feels like you are at a party in the back yard.
 The portions are large, perfect for sharing family-style.
 It is loud and wild, perfect for dining with kids.
+It is one of our favorite places to go to hear live music with the kids.
+Check out why we love it and other places in the US to hear live music with your kids in our Hot List.

 In operation for over 30 years, this establishment has great homemade tortillas and hosts amazing tequila dinner showcases which feature different brands of tequila paired with food throughout a four-course dining experience.